jordelver/elver.me/uses/index.md

   [Apple Pencil].
 Mainly for watching TV in bed.

 - _NETWORKING_ -- I went all in on Ubiquiti a few years ago.
 The controller software is really nice, and it has been solid for me.
-A UniFi [USG] brings Internet in to the property, which is distributed via [US-8-60W] switch, and [UAP-AC-PRO] wifi access point.
+A UniFi [USG] (pdf) brings Internet in to the property, which is distributed via [US-8-60W] switch, and [UAP-AC-PRO] wifi access point.

 - _PERSONAL SERVER / NAS_ -- A custom built PC running [Ubuntu].
 It's a Intel(R)
   Core(TM) i3-8100 CPU @ 3.60GHz with 48TB of storage comprised of 6 Western